UltraMessaging/um_lat/README.md

 test hosts.

 ### BUILD TEST TOOLS

+Copy the "lbm.sh.example" to "lbm.sh" and modify per your environment.

 The "bld.sh" script can be used to build the tools.
 It relies on the "LBM" and "CP" [environment variables](#environment).